dustywind/bachelor-thesis/impl/recommender/vector/termfrequency/code.rst

 The documentfrequency-vector is a vector containing the documentfrequency of all terms in one document.

-.. automodule:: vector.termfrequency
+.. automodule:: .
    :members:

 DocumentFrequencyVectorCreator
 ==============================

-.. autoclass:: vector.termfrequency.TermFrequencyVectorCreator
+.. autoclass:: .TermFrequencyVectorCreator
     :inherited-members:
     :members:
     :private-members: